adambooth/Week02-Assignment/README.md

 i would like some feedback on the stretch requirement `Use ‘srcset’ to specify which image will be used based on the size of the screen for optimal viewing experience.`

+Also i attempted to make the image bigger in the thumbnail-container for the one shown on the screen but couldnt get it to work it when i tried i added a class to the img tag and gave it an outline and removed it when it wasnt showing however it messed up with focus and active you couldnt tell the difference between which was which.

 External Help :
 Chatgpt(ELI5) only used to talk me through mistakes and guide me to fixing them without giving me answers. i used this to help fix responsivness as i had a problem when the screen size went under 600px in width the body was shrinking moving everything out of line.
 It helped me identify the problem and solve it on my own using correct positioning,min/max width and display format.